prangunj23/prangunj23.github.io/README.md

 ### Bugs2Fix

-- [ ] Fix navbar on each page!
-Copy the index.html navbar etc.
+- [ ] (make sure navbar and footer and correct for each page)
+- [ ] fix social media icons for footer

 ### Fixed bugs
 - [x] Fix [thing]